Free IMT Exam 1 Practice Questions: Portfolio Monitoring and Performance Evaluation

 What this tests: Portfolio Monitoring and Performance Evaluation

-• confirm whether the proposed change fits the IPS
+• confirm the change in client circumstances

 Topic: Portfolio Monitoring and Performance Evaluation